About British Columbia

 British Columbia joined Canadian confederation as a province in 1871, becoming the sixth province to do so.
 It was not until the turn of the century however that its borders were settled.
 During this time B.C. took in immigrants from all over Europe, as well as from China and Japan.
 With the arrival of transcontinental railroads, B.C. evolved from a mostly farming economy to forestry and mining.

 After World War II, B.C. experienced a period of industrial growth and development.
 With the forestry industry bringing in a great deal of revenue, the province invested to modernize its economy with great success.
 This was also a period of cultural development for B.C., as Vancouver and Victoria became cultural centres, attracting authors, artists, poets, musicians and academics.

 Today B.C. boasts some of the leading industries in Canada and an enviable quality of life.
 Its cities are consistently ranked as some of the best and cleanest places in the world to live.
 These qualities helped Vancouver succeed in being awarded the 2010 Winter Olympic Games.

 B.C. culture is also significantly influenced by its history of high levels of immigration to the province.
 British, German, Chinese, German, Indian, and Japanese community influences can all be found throughout the province.
 These influences help to make cities like Vancouver very cosmopolitan and attract arts and culture from all around the world.

 Because of its location on the Pacific Ocean, and thus its relative proximity to Asia, British Columbia has long experienced high levels of immigration from Asia.
-In particular Chinese-Canadians account for approximately 10% of the province’s population, along with sizable Japanese, Filipino and Korean populations.
+In particular Chinese-Canadians account for approximately 10% of the province’s population.
+There are also sizable Japanese, Filipino and Korean populations.
 There is also a large number of Canadians from South Asia living in B.C., especially in Southern Vancouver and in Surrey.
 In the cities of British Columbia one can find a mosaic of people who immigrated from or have ancestry from all over the world.